 An apicoectomy is a procedure involving endodontic microsurgery to remove and then reseal the tip of the tooth’s root.
 An apicoectomy may be needed after a root canal if an infection develops or persists.

 Root Canal Surgery

-Through endodontic surgery, an endodontist can find and repair the sources of the infection that are still causing pain in the tooth.
-Damaged root surfaces, infected tissue or the surrounding bone may also be treated with surgery.
-The most common surgery used to save damaged teeth after a root canal is a Root-End Resection, also called an Apicoectomy.
+Through endodontic surgery, an endodontist—such as Dr. Jenson—can find and repair the sources of the infection that are still causing pain in the tooth.
+Damaged root surfaces, infected tissue, or the surrounding bone may also be treated with surgery.
+The most common surgery used to save damaged teeth after a root canal is a root-end resection, also called an apicoectomy.

-What is Involved With an Apicoectomy?
+What Is Involved With an Apicoectomy?

-Dr. Jenson will give post operative instructions to you and may recommend pain medication.
+Dr. Jenson will give post-operative instructions to you and may recommend pain medication.
 Be sure to let him know if you have any allergies to medications or if your pain is not responding to the recommended medication.

-Contact Us For More Information On Root Canal Surgery
+Contact Us for More Information on Root Canal Surgery

 If an apicoectomy is required for your situation, Orem endodontist Dr. Jon Jenson is the one to perform it for you.
 Ask for an appointment today by contacting our Utah County office just north of Provo today.
 Simply call the number above or fill out the form to the left.